Description

 UX research spotlighted many pain points with the existing website and pointed to four key goals to elevate the North Hills website experience for guests, managers, and partners.

-1. We needed to drive engagement.
-Guests were bored with the content, and partners could not manage their profiles or reach their customers.
-I needed to bring everyone together as a community.
+- Drive engagement.
+Guests were bored with the website, and partners could not make updates to reach their customers.
+We needed to foster community to create something bigger.

-2. We needed better tools.
-Managers needed components and admin tools to create dynamic layouts and provide guests with fresh content.
+- Build better tools.
+Managers needed components and admin tools to create dynamic layouts and provide guests with dynamic information.

-3. We needed to structure content.
-Four or five clicks is far too many to simply locate a restaurant.
-Vital content needed to be surfaced.
+- Simplify journeys.
+Four or five clicks was far too many to simply locate a restaurant.
+Vital information needed to be surfaced.

-4. We needed the latest web standards.
-The North Hills website was losing guests with mobile display issues, janky code, and slow page loads.
-Without SSL, bot traffic was also a huge problem, and rendered analytics data unreliable.
+- Use the latest web standards.
+This website was losing guests with janky mobile display issues and slow page loads.
+Without SSL, bot traffic was also a huge problem, and made analytics data unreliable.

 Ideation

 Collaboration was a key element of the ideation process.
-I worked closely with cross functional teams to brainstorm potential solutions to the existing website’s pain points.
+Solutions were brainstormed with cross functional teams to address the website’s pain points.

-2. I iterated on many different customizable components: navigation, post lists, page layouts, featured post components, an interactive map, leasing information, and many more.
-These page components would become vital tools for dynamic content.
+- Create customizable components.
+Navigation, post lists, page layouts, featured post components, an interactive map, leasing information, and many more.
+These components become vital tools to dynamically feature news and information.

 Design & Development